nova-framework/framework/README.md

 # framework
-Version 3.0 of the Framework
+Version 3.0 Release Candidate 1 (R1) of the Framework

-This is a temp readme, for beta testing.

 #Install
 * Download the files